 This could have been an ending, but Fire Music begins anew.
 Via handbells and a wind machine, that iambic cell reignites a bullish, swaggering demeanour in the orchestra that becomes increasingly reinforced—the strings scurrying notes now sounding like rapid-fire stings or slashes, as though they were all downbows—and accented by brass and percussion, leading to a wild orchestral dance.
 The music’s ebullience splinters into rapid, mellifluous woodwind lines, over which the brass loom, becoming dominant and disruptive, culminating in a sequence for trumpets and snare drum that triggers the work’s final tutti climax, hugely dense but where all parts of the orchestra feel both present and audible, yet specific details are hard to discern.
 As with Fire Music‘s first climax, no sooner has it reached its zenith than everything starts to fall apart, collapsing to a quiet tremolando coloured with wind and string figurations before closing in curious granular noise.

 There’s something decidedly symphonic about the way Dean’s musical argument gradually unwinds, with ideas recurring in new guises or working towards differing ends, and exploring a vast dramatic and instrumental range.
 Furthermore, whether you approach it from a purely abstract or extra-musically charged angle, the title holds true: notions of fire, both real and figurative, permeate every aspect of the the work.
 Vivid, shocking, beautiful, unpredictable and above all seemingly difficult to contain, Fire Music is hugely involving, conveying a palpable, searing narrative.
-Premièred in Sweden in late 2011, this performance of the UK première was given in March 2012 by the BBC Symphony Orchestra conducted by David Robertson during the Barbican’s Brett Dean Total Immersion day.
+Premièred in Sweden in late 2011, the UK première was given in March 2012 by the BBC Symphony Orchestra conducted by David Robertson during the Barbican’s Brett Dean Total Immersion day.

 Whilst the 2009 fires obviously had utterly disastrous consequences, fire can also cleanse and replenish; these thoughts, as well as its use in ritual, informed aspects of my Fire Music, especially in the slow middle section.
 The material which developed even included specific musical evocations of the event; for example, the extended electric guitar solo about half way through the piece evolved as a musical interpretation of the momentous, dizzying heat that greeted Victorians on the morning of February 7th, 2009.